 IOTHREAD: thread id used by this disk.
 It can only be used for virtio disk conrtollers and if

 DISCARD: controls what to do with trim commands; the options are

 unmap.
 It can only be used with virtio-scsi.

-IO Throttling support: You can limit TOTAL/READ/WRITE throughput or IOPS.
-Also burst control for this IO operations can be set for each disk.
-See the reference guide for the attribute names and purpose.
+- IO Throttling support - You can limit TOTAL/READ/WRITE throughput or IOPS.
+Also, burst control for these IO operations can be set for each disk.
+See the reference guide for the attributed names and purpose.

 TARGET: name for the tun device created for the VM.
 It corresponds to the

 SCRIPT: name of a shell script to be executed after creating the tun device for the VM.
 It corresponds to the